 The old system of currency could be traced back to the Roman Empire and was based on the penny, symbolised by the letter ‘d’ for denari.
 Under this system, there were 12 pence in a shilling and 20 shillings, or 240 pence, in a pound.
 Coins included three penny pieces (pronounced thruppence) and two penny pieces (pronounced tuppence) as well as quarter penny (farthings).
 Needless to say, for a kid whose mathematical skills were still developing, I needed one of my parents with me to shop for anything at all!

 Of course, things were much cheaper then.
-Most things for kids, such as singe records (45 rpm), toy cars and dollhouse items were much than one pound, so I could save up for a toy car roughly once every ten weeks.
+Most things for kids, such as Singles records (45 rpm), toy cars and dolls house items were much more than one shilling, so I could save up for a toy car roughly once every ten weeks.

 We lived in a small town of about 20,000 people.
 We didn’t have a supermarket, so general shopping was a nightmare!
 The nearest was Sainsbury’s in another town, but my mum only occasionally went there for fresh fish, which was almost all it served.
 It looked more like a butcher shop or a pie shop, with white, marble slabs for meat and fish, green, decorative tiles near the ceiling and a white, decorative plaster-work ceiling.
 In our town, there was a huge, central car park, which was always packed, so my mum would often drive around the one-way system several times waiting to get in.
 From here, it was a systematic shop up and down the High Street, going to the British Gas showroom to pay the gas bill (which, I might add, was often the only warm shop in the Chiltern Hills harsh winters), then to shops for smaller items like magazines, books, shoes, clothes or – if you were lucky – toys.
 Sometimes you would go back to the car with the bags of shopping before visiting the food shops, because there was just so much to carry!